octo-cast/poc-nginx-server/README.md

 	* RTMP is ON
 	* HLS is ON (adaptive, 5 variants)
 	* DASH is ON
-	* Other Nginx configuration files are also provided to allow for no-FFmpeg transcoding.
+	* Other Nginx configuration file is also provided to allow for no-FFmpeg transcoding.
  * Statistic page of RTMP streams at `http://<server ip>:<server port>/stats`.
  * Available web video players (based on [video.js](https://videojs.com/) and [hls.js](https://github.com/video-dev/hls.js/)) at `/usr/local/nginx/html/players`.

 Current Image is built using:
- * Nginx 1.21.5 (compiled from source) (more recent versions of Nginx make the stats crash)
+ * Nginx 1.21.5 (compiled from source) (more recent versions of Nginx seems to have issues with stats page (pid 8))
  * Nginx-rtmp-module 1.2.2 (compiled from source)
  * FFmpeg 6.0 (compiled from source)